 2. Ruhija (eastern Bwindi)

 Ruhija is less-frequented than Buhoma, and home to the Kyaguriro, Oruzogo and Bitukura gorilla families.
 Aside from gorilla trekking, avid hikers can aim for the top of Rwamunyonyi Peak (“the hill of many birds”) – the highest point in the park that offers extraordinary views.
 As the name suggests, the forests around Rwamunyonyi offer some of the best birding in Bwindi (more on that later).
-Many lodges and tour guides also offer trips into the surrounding areas to meet some of the Batwa people, the original inhabitants of the park.
+Many lodges and tour guides also offer trips into the surrounding areas to meet some of the Batwa people – the park’s original inhabitants.
 On offer are demonstrations of the use of medicinal plants found in the forest and other ancient survival skills practised by their people for thousands of years.
 While elephant sightings in Bwindi are infrequent, Ruhija offers the best chance of spotting one of these shy grey ghosts.

 3. Rushaga sector (southern Bwindi)

 The Rushaga region of Bwindi is famed for its gorilla trekking, with multiple habituated gorilla families in the region, including the Bushaho, Bweza, Busingye, Mishaya groups and the Nshongi group – the largest of all the gorilla families in Bwindi.
 The major drawcard of this region is that a gorilla habituation experience is offered for 2 of these gorilla families, which allows tourists to spend up to 4 hours with the group, rather than the standard 1 hour.
 The Rushaga sector includes Lake Mutanda, so visitors can set out on a boat cruise for an entirely different perspective of the spectacular scenery.